Saaifbanday/Docs-Test-Amplify/Writerside/topics/Transform-Variable-s.md

 ![Transform Variable(s)](screenshots/Transform Variable.png){ width="700" }{ border-effect="rounded" }

->Arguments
+{type="full"}
+Arguments
+:
->1. var: The variable to be transformed
+1. var: The variable to be transformed
->2.
-Dataset: The dataset that contains the variable var
+2. Dataset: The dataset that contains the variable var